 Sonos One verdict

-If you care about music and have kitted out your home with at least a smattering of smart kit, then the Sonos One could well be teetering close to the top of your Christmas list right now.
-Trouble is, it’s not quite the finished article and that could still be the case by the time Santa comes to town.
+If you care about music and have kitted out your home with at least a smattering of smart kit, then the Sonos One should be teetering close to the top of your smart speaker wishlist right now.